This summer say “yes” to potato salad. By making a few simple ingredient swaps you can enjoy this all-American side dish all season long!

 - Add the onion and chopped pickles to the bowl.

-- In a small mixing bowl, using a whisk, combine the mayonnaise, Miracle Whip, Greek yogurt, dill pickle brine, yellow mustard, garlic powder, salt and pepper.
+- In a small mixing bowl, using a whisk, combine the mayonnaise, Miracle Whip, Greek yogurt, dill pickle brine, yellow mustard, garlic powder, and pepper.
 Whisk well to combine; set aside.

 - Transfer potato salad to a serving bowl.
 Cut the remaining two eggs into thin slices and arrange them around the salad to garnish.
 Cover and refrigerate at least 3 hours before serving (preferably overnight) to let the flavors combine.